FusionAuth/fusionauth-site/site/_posts/2021-03-19-seegno-thousands-tenants.md

 An example of what we were able to do with FusionAuth (and struggled to accomplish with all the other solutions!) was the configuration of different JSON Web Token (JWT) encryption keys for each tenant via API.

 The active community was also a big factor on our decision making.
 Whenever we encountered an issue with FusionAuth, we always received a quick response from the support team and were always able to find a solution together.

+> Whenever we encountered an issue with FusionAuth, we always received a quick response from the support team and were always able to find a solution together.

 **Dan:** Are there any other examples of customization, beyond the JWT keys, that you could share?